thalitaio/thalitaio/README.md

 ### Hi there, I'm Thalita Carvalho 👋

+I'm a passionate technology professional committed to continuously improving my skills and contributing to innovative projects.
+My journey combines enriching experiences in software development and programming education, blending technical expertise with creativity to solve challenges.
+I believe in the transformative impact of technology and dedicate myself to creating solutions that generate value for society.

 - 🔭 Working with what I love
-- 🌱 Java, JS, TS, Angular, React and more (always curious)
+- 🌱 Javascript, Node.js, Typescript, Next.js, React, Python and some more (always curious)
 - 😄 Pronouns: she / her